 Lose yourself in Rajasthan’s rhythms and ragas

-But when the Mughals invaded Delhi and married the Gandharv women, the musicians were moved to the Mughal courts and they started singing for the Mughal rulers.
-As a result, the musicians converted into Islam.
-Ever since then, the Mirasirs play at the royal functions, temple festivities, and on all special occasions.
+But when the Mughals invaded Delhi and married the Gandharv women, the musicians were moved to the Mughal courts, and they started singing for the Mughal rulers.
+As a result, the musicians converted to Islam.
+Since then, the Mirasirs have played at royal functions, temple festivities, and special occasions.

-Visit Jaisalmer to witness the world-renowned Rajasthani folk musician, Dapu Khan who had previously been invited to play at the White House by the then US President Bill Clinton.
+Visit Jaisalmer to witness the world-renowned Rajasthani folk musician Dapu Khan who had previously been invited to play at the White House by the then US President Bill Clinton.

 Feel the Festivities in Rajasthan

-Whether it’s the Pushkar Mela, the Jaisalmer Desert Festival, or the streak of Dusshera celebrations in Kota, festivals in Rajasthan are always larger than life.
+Whether the Pushkar Mela, the Jaisalmer Desert Festival, or the streak of Dusshera celebrations in Kota, festivals in Rajasthan are always larger than life.
 The mighty Thar looks as dazzling as a beautiful bride when the entire country assembles to celebrate the Jaisalmer Festival in January.
 Evenings full of dance, music, camel race, beautiful sunsets, and delectable food welcome guests across the globe to witness the festivities in Jaisalmer.